m0hossam/realtime-chat/backend/notes.md

 - In `Go` projects, the `\pkg` directory contains library code that's ok to use by external apps
 - Unbuffered channels act like mutexes, the send `ch <- v` blocks until the receive `v := <-ch` runs
 - Starting the connection pool `go pool.Start()` is in a goroutine because it contains an infinite loop, we need to run async while we setup routes and the server
-- `client.Read()` does not need to run in a goroutine, because it is only called by the HTTP route handler which by default runs it in a separate goroutine for each client request (I think)